bitloops/bitloops-language/documentation/docs/design-2-code/Troubleshooting-and-Support/reporting-bugs.md

   ]
 ---

-## Spot, Report, Reward: Earn Credits for Reporting Bugs with Bitloops
 At Bitloops, we are committed to providing a seamless and efficient design-to-code conversion experience.
-We understand that despite our rigorous testing, bugs can slip through the cracks.
+However, we understand that despite our rigorous testing, bugs can slip through the cracks.

 This is where you, our valued user, play a crucial role.
 Not only do you help us in enhancing the quality of Bitloops, but you also get rewarded for your contributions.
 Here's how you can participate in our 'Spot, Report, Reward' program and earn free credits.

 ## 1. Identifying Bugs
 Begin by using Bitloops as you normally would and keep an eye out for any unexpected behavior, glitches, or inconsistencies.
 Whether it's a minor interface issue or a major functionality flaw, your keen observations are invaluable.